kabiraj404/blog/about.md

 ---
 layout: page
-title: About
+title: About me
 permalink: /about/
 ---

-Some information about you!
+I am just working

 ### More Information

-A place to include any other types of information that you'd like to include about yourself.
+This is all about about yourself.

 ### Contact me